An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: A First Example

 if and only if

 where $w(x)$ is a continuous viscosity solution to

 \end{definition}

-In what follows, we determine sufficient conditions for the functional $F$ so that the boundary value problem $(10), (11)$ has a unique $C^1$ viscosity solution.
-Namely: \begin{theorem} Let $F(x,s):[-\pi,\pi]\times\mathbb{R}\to \mathbb{R}$ be a continuous functional satisfying the hypotheses of Theorem 1.10, where we have identified $\textrm{Sym}^{1\times 1}$ with $\mathbb{R}$.
-Assume in addition that we have the following symmetry condition:
+In what follows, we determine sufficient conditions for the functional $F$ so that the boundary value problem $(1), (2)$ has a unique $C^1$ viscosity solution.
+Namely: \begin{theorem} Let $F(x,s):[-\pi,\pi]\times\mathbb{R}\to \mathbb{R}$ be a continuous function that is strictly monotonic in the second variable, in the sense that there exists $\lambda>0$ so that: